alexch/codelikethis/public/lessons/learn_to_code_with_javascript/objects.md

 # Dots vs. Brackets

 Dots are prettier than square brackets, but less versatile, since some keys simply cannot be represented using dot notation, and trying to use them causes syntax errors.

+The bracket `[]` syntax is less common but covers more uses (e.g., if the key contains spaces, or is inside a variable).

 ```js
 > capitals = {}